 2 T (28 g) unsalted butter

 1/2 cup+ 2 tsp.
 (132 g) cold whole milk

 2 large FRESH egg yolks (36 g)

-Using a spatula, add the roux to the softened chocolate (still over hot water) and stir together along with the salt.
-Add the egg yolks and mix everything together.
-(Leave bowl on hot water while you mix the meringue).
+Using a spatula, add the roux to the melted chocolate and stir together along with the salt.

 4 large FRESH egg whites* (120 g) at room temperature